Temple visits Goldin and No. 24 Florida Atlantic - WTOP News

 Boca Raton, Florida; Thursday, 7 p.m.
 EST

-BOTTOM LINE: No. 24 Florida Atlantic hosts the Temple Owls after Vladislav Goldin scored 20 points in Florida Atlantic’s 95-82 overtime win over the Wichita State Shockers.
+BOTTOM LINE: No. 24 Florida Atlantic hosts the Temple Owls after Vladislav Goldin scored 20 points in Florida Atlantic’s 95-82 overtime victory over the Wichita State Shockers.

-The Florida Atlantic Owls are 9-1 in home games.
-Florida Atlantic is second in the AAC with 15.3 assists per game led by Bryan Greenlee averaging 3.1.
+The Florida Atlantic Owls are 9-1 on their home court.
+Florida Atlantic is fifth in the AAC in rebounding averaging 38.5 rebounds.
+Goldin paces the Florida Atlantic Owls with 6.9 boards.

-The Temple Owls are 1-10 in AAC play.
-Temple is seventh in the AAC with 37.0 rebounds per game led by Joran Riley averaging 6.0.
+The Temple Owls are 1-10 in conference matchups.
+Temple ranks seventh in the AAC with 10.0 offensive rebounds per game led by Sam Hofman averaging 2.2.

-Florida Atlantic makes 48.0% of its shots from the field this season, which is 3.9 percentage points higher than Temple has allowed to its opponents (44.1%).
-Temple averages 70.8 points per game, 1.5 fewer than the 72.3 Florida Atlantic allows.
+Florida Atlantic averages 8.9 made 3-pointers per game, 1.4 more made shots than the 7.5 per game Temple allows.
+Temple’s 38.3% shooting percentage from the field this season is 5.3 percentage points lower than Florida Atlantic has allowed to its opponents (43.6%).

-The Florida Atlantic Owls and Temple Owls square off Thursday for the first time in AAC play this season.

 TOP PERFORMERS: Johnell Davis is scoring 18.6 points per game and averaging 6.8 rebounds for the Florida Atlantic Owls.
 Goldin is averaging 13.5 points and 6.7 rebounds over the last 10 games for Florida Atlantic.

-Hysier Miller is averaging 15.8 points, 4.1 assists and 1.6 steals for the Temple Owls.
-Riley is averaging 12.3 points over the last 10 games for Temple.
+Matteo Picarelli is shooting 36.0% from beyond the arc with 2.0 made 3-pointers per game for the Temple Owls, while averaging 8.2 points.
+Hysier Miller is averaging 13.2 points, 3.6 assists and 1.5 steals over the past 10 games for Temple.

 LAST 10 GAMES: Florida Atlantic Owls: 8-2, averaging 84.2 points, 39.8 rebounds, 15.3 assists, 7.9 steals and 2.9 blocks per game while shooting 45.4% from the field.
 Their opponents have averaged 75.4 points per game.